-Feature Description Forward looking (clear goals and outcomes) designed to achieve.
-Where appropriate, it takes a long-term view based on statistic trends and informed predictions of social, political, economic and cultural trends, for at least five years into the future of the likely effect and impact of the policy.
-The following points demonstrate a forward looking approach: A statement of intended outcomes is prepared at an early stage Employs scenario building or forecasting Takes into a security the every strict of the security of the s Takes into account the executive's long-term strategy Outward looking The policy-making process takes account of influencing factors in the regional and international contexts; and draws on experience from other regions and countries.
-The following points demonstrate an outward looking approach: For regional level, it is informed by mechanisms and policies of the East African Community and the African Union Commission • For international level, it is informed by mechanisms and policies of UN agencies, World Bank, among other key international agencies Looks at how other countries have dealt with the issue Recognises variation within Kenya Evidence- informed The advice and decisions of policymakers are based on the best available evidence from a wide range of sources; all key stakeholders are involved at an early stage and throughout the policy development process.
-All relevant evidence, including that from specialists, is available in an accessible and meaningful form to policy-makers.
+Feature Description Forward looking (clear goals and outcomes) The policy-making process clearly defines goals and outcomes that the policy is designed to achieve.
+Where appropriate, it takes a long-term view based on statistical trends and informed predictions of social, political, economic and cultural trends, for at least five years into the future of the likely effect and impact of the policy.
+The following points demonstrate a forward looking approach: A statement of intended outcomes is prepared at an early stage Employs scenario building or forecasting Takes into account the executive's long-term strategy Outward looking The policy-making process takes account of influencing factors in the regional and international contexts; and draws on experience from other regions and countries.
+The following points demonstrate an outward looking approach: • For regional level, it is informed by mechanisms and policies of the East African Community and the African Union Commission • For international level, it is informed by mechanisms and policies of UN agencies, World Bank, among other key international agencies Looks at how other countries have dealt with the issue Recognises variation within Kenya Evidence- informed The advice and decisions of policymakers are based on the best available evidence from a wide range of sources; all key stakeholders are involved at an early stage and throughout the policy development process.
+All relevant evidence, including that fro specialists, is available in an accessible and meaningful form to policy-makers.
 Key points of an evidence-informed approach to policy-making include: Reviews existing research Commissions new research Consults relevant experts and/or uses internal and external consultants Considers a range of properly-costed and appraised options